 How to Move to Portugal

-Two popular immigration schemes for non-EU citizens looking to move to Portugal are the Golden Visa, D7 Visa (Passive Income Visa) and the Digital Nomad Visa.
+Three popular immigration schemes for non-EU citizens looking to move to Portugal are the D7 Visa (Passive Income Visa), the Portugal D8 Digital Nomad Visa, and the Portugal Golden Visa.

 Portugal D7 Visa